lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

 The installation process requires an Internet connection to download dependencies, including `ffmpeg libsm6 libxext6`, which may take a long time depending on the network conditions.

-## Run the plugin
+## Start the Plugin

-Once the plugin installed, we can use it in our rule.
-We will create a rule to receive image byte data from a mqtt topic and do the inference for the image by OpenVINO model.
+After installing the plugin, it can be incorporated into our rule.
+We'll create a rule that receives image byte data from an MQTT topic and performs inference on the image using the OpenVINO model.

-### Define the stream
+### Define the Stream

 Define the stream by eKuiper rest API.
 We create a stream named openvino_demo and the topic is openvino_demo.